Over the last few years, Doha has made monumental efforts to cement its place on the world stage.

 The capital of Qatar – the world’s richest country – is expanding at an unbelievable rate, giving the city an ever-changing skyline.
 With the rights secured for the 2022 FIFA World Cup and a long list of other cultural and sporting events in the pipeline, tourism is set to boom.

-I spent several months living and working in Doha in 2014.
-I’d never been to the Middle East before and wasn’t sure of what to expect.
+A few years ago I spent several months living and working in Doha.
+I’d never been to the Middle East before and wasn’t sure what to expect.
 It didn’t take long to understand how best to navigate the city and how to look after myself, as a woman.

 First, a bit of background.
 Qatar has a clearly defined social hierarchy.
 As a Western woman, you can expect to settle somewhere towards the middle of this hierarchy.

 People of Arab descent are given the greatest respect and privileges, followed by Western men living as ex-pats in the country, and then women of the same background.

 Many Filipinos populate service industries and work in hotels, beauty parlours and shops around town while labour is made up of South Asian migrant workers who live outside town and are bused in daily to help glue the city together.

 Between 11 am-2 pm it is too hot to work.
 With nowhere to go, they nap wherever they can find shade, mostly under trees lining the roads in the city center.

 I can’t think of a single moment in which I felt my safety compromised in Doha.

 I did have a few flares of temper as a result of comments or treatment due to my gender - being told to cover up, for example, or being criticised for entering a hotel club without wearing high heels.
 These kinds of contradictions make me see red.
 That said, I never felt being a woman put me directly in harm’s way, though in truth I did take extra precautions, just in case.